 However ballast inspection is often a very subjective process due to the lack of a formal definition for when ballast is considered fouled and the often manual process of inspection.

 Railmetrics’ LRAIL simplifies the task of ballast inspection by using Artificial Intelligence to analyze both 2D and 3D data in order to precisely and objectively measure ballast height and ballast fouling.
-Ballast height is automatically measured at the end of ties as well as in the crib area and locations with too little or too much (based on user-definitions) can be flagged.
+Ballast height is automatically measured at the end of ties as well as in the crib area and locations with deficient or excessive ballast levels (based on user-definitions) can be flagged.
 Ballast fouling in the gauge side as well as in the field side can also be automatically detected and quantified objectively.
 Changes with regard to ballast height and fouling level between repeat runs can be automatically detected and reported.

 Until recently, the railway industry has tended to focus on the measurement of discrete performance parameters in order to determine if a maintenance or safety threshold has been met.